RhymeForge ยท Word page

 Words that rhyme with Ancestor

 The phonetic facts first: ancestor is three-syllable, the rhyme-bearing vowel is the /ษ”หr/ vowel, and the line spills out through a liquid consonant.
 The lyric earns it by placement, not by selection.
 Its job in a lyric is a stop-by-stop-grocery-shelf word, holding down whatever line it lands in.
-Run rhymes for ancestor through any half-decent engine and you get this shape: perfect rhymes are not on the table, family-rhyme territory comes up dry, and the vowel-only slant pool is deep enough to write a whole album from.
+Run rhymes for ancestor through any half-decent engine and you get this shape: only a handful of strict perfect rhymes survive, family-rhyme territory comes up dry, and the vowel-only slant pool is deep enough to write a whole album from.
 Modern songwriting on this word is an assonance-first practice.

 Open ancestor in RhymeForge โ†’